Dont-Get-Lost-in-Froghill-Penang

 This boutique hotel shares the ground floor with a non-halal coffee shop called Brava.
 You can have breakfast or lunch here (But there are many places to eat around this hotel too).

-The room is small but clean, well equipped with basic facilities and has free WiFi.
+Our room was small but clean, well equipped with basic facilities and has free WiFi.
 We did not use the TV as we had brought a laptop to plan our upcoming Hanoi trip in December 2017.

 Tip: For RM10, you can get the yearly membership and check out late at 3pm.
 Not sure if they still have that promotion but it’s worth checking it out.
 There is a Chariton Hotel in Ipoh too.